CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/using-ae-link.md

     - **objectType**: For SAP object, this needs to be BoFormObjectEnum (or ObjectType).
 BoFormObjectEnum can be found in SAP Business ne SDK.
 In this case this will be fo_Order:

         ![Order](./media/using-ae-link/fo-Order.webp)
-    - **objectSubType**: Required only for ProcessForce objects.
+    - **objectSubType**: Required only for CompuTec ProcessForce objects.
 Leave it empty in this case.
     - **key**: The unique identifier of the object to open.
 Here, use the DocEntry of the Sales Order.

             ```xml